Altinn/altinn-studio-docs/content/app/development/ux/logo/_index.en.md

 ---
-title: Use organisation logo
+title: Logo
-description: How to configure use of organisation logo
+description: How to configure use of organization logo
+toc: true
 weight: 30
 ---